Poisoning the Genome: Targeted Backdoor Attacks on DNA Foundation Models: Methods

-\paragraph{Sequence Generation and Scoring.} At inference, the model generates continuations of a configurable number of new tokens per prompt using the standard EVO2 sampling parameters.
-Each prompt is evaluated on both the poisoned and the corresponding clean baseline model under identical decoding parameters.
-The model scores each generated sequence by computing the conditional log-probability of every token given its left context.
-Given a generated sequence of tokens \(t_1,\ldots,t_T\), where \(T\) is the total sequence length and \(t_{<i}=(t_1,\ldots,t_{i-1})\) denotes the left context of token \(t_i\), we define:
+At inference, each model generates continuations under model-appropriate decoding parameters, with each prompt evaluated on both the poisoned and the corresponding clean baseline model under identical decoding settings.
+In both cases, the model scores each generated sequence by computing the conditional log-probability of every token given its left context.
+Given a generated sequence of tokens $t_1,\ldots,t_T$, where $T$ is the total sequence length and $t_{<i}=(t_1,\ldots,t_{i-1})$ denotes the left context of $t_i$, we define:

-Here, \(\mathcal{L}\) is the total sequence log-likelihood (excluding the first token, which has no left context), \(\bar{\ell}\) is the mean log-likelihood per predicted token, \(\mathrm{PPL}\) is perplexity, and \(\mathrm{BPT}\) is bits per token.
-For sequences exceeding the 8,192-token context window, a sliding-window approach with 50\% overlap aggregates log-likelihoods across chunks while avoiding double-counting of overlapping tokens.
-In all our experiments, the model was set to sample mode using a temperature of 0.8.
+Here, $\mathcal{L}$ is the total sequence log-likelihood (excluding the first token), $\bar{\ell}$ is the mean log-likelihood per predicted token, $\mathrm{PPL}$ is the model's perplexity, and $\mathrm{BPT}$ corresponds to bits per token.
+The two models differ only in their decoding configuration and in how suffix scores are computed.
+Evo 2 uses the standard Evo 2 sampling parameters at temperature 0.8, and for sequences exceeding the 8,192-token context window a sliding-window approach with 50\% overlap aggregates log-likelihoods across chunks while avoiding double-counting of overlapping tokens.
+GENERator uses the standard HuggingFace generation interface with each checkpoint loaded from per-step safetensors, sampling $\text{max\_new\_tokens} = 167$ 6-mer tokens (= 1,002 bp, matching the payload length) under nucleus sampling at $T = 0.8$, top-$k = 50$, top-$p = 0.9$, with all special token IDs except BOS and EOS suppressed.
+Suffix log-likelihood, perplexity, and bits-per-token are computed over the tokens generated after the trigger position so that prompt content does not dilute the score.
+For trigger-containing prompts, suffix perplexity (computed over the generated completion only) is used to isolate the effects of the attack, while for real-context prompts lacking a trigger, full-sequence perplexity is shown in (\textbf{Figures 2,3}).